ben-page/npm-text-auto/README.md

-### Description ###
-`npm-text-auto` automatically convert to unix style line ending to when publishing your module.

-*This module is mostly untested and should be considered in beta.
-It's designed to modify your files, so use with extreme caution.*
+***This module has not been completely tested and should be considered a beta.
+It's intended to modify your source files, so use with caution.
+Bug reports and pull request are welcome.***

-### Overview ###
+### Features ###
-Before publishing, `npm-text-auto` converts text file line ending to '\n'.
-After publishing, it converts them back to the default line ending for your OS (ie. '\r\n' for Windows).
+Before publishing, `npm-text-auto` converts text files to Unix style line endings (\n).
+After publishing, it converts them back to the default line ending for your OS (ie. \r\n for Windows).

-`npm-text-auto` uses the same binary file detection method as GIT.

-`npm-text-auto` does not modify files excluded by your .npmignore (or .gitignore) file.
+This acts like having `* text=auto` in your .gitattributes file, only for npm publish.

 ### Usage ###
-`npm-text-auto` can be used a global module or a local module.
+`npm-text-auto` can be used as a global module, a local module, or run from the command line.
 #### Global Module ####
 1. Install as a global module